patelrohanv/patelrohanv.blog/posts/ckad-studying-application-design-and-build.md

 ### Init Containers

 * init container - container that runs to complete a task before the Pod's main container starts up

   * can use a separate image from the main container
   * can be used to delay the startup of the main container's startup until preconditions are met
+  * can contribute to security, e.g. isolating start-up sets like consuming secrets from the main container
+* add init containers to a pod using `initContainers` in the Pod spec
 * sample pod specification with init containers -> more documentation at <https://kubernetes.io/docs/concepts/workloads/pods/init-containers/>

 ```yaml